Repotting cannabis: the perfect time and the right method

 Tips and tricks for repotting cannabis

-To ensure that your cannabis plants thrive optimally, there are a few additional tips and tricks that you should consider when repotting.
+To ensure that your cannabis plants thrive optimally, there are some additional tips and tricks that you should consider when repotting.

 Adjust the pot size correctly